How to Deal With Customers Who Won’t Pay

 Prevent Problems Before the Job Starts

-The best way to deal with unpaid invoices is to reduce the chances of them happening in the first place.
+The best way to deal with unpaid invoices is to reduce the chances of them happening at all.

-Before starting work, make sure the customer clearly understands:
+Before starting work, make sure the customer understands:

 Take Deposits for Larger Jobs